How to Write an Effective Call-to-Action that Converts

-As a content marketer, it’s your job to provide a clear direction in your content so users have a smooth, easy experience and know exactly what actions to take.
-A CTA, or call to action, assists with this process.
+As a marketer, it’s your job to provide a clear direction in your content so users have a smooth, easy experience and know exactly what actions to take.
+A call-to-action (CTA), assists with this process.

 - Downloading content